apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Puppeteer tests to ensure actuator endpoints can produce the expected output for `GET/READ` operations.
 - Puppeteer tests to password reset flows with security questions.
 - Git-based integrations are given the option to specify the HTTP client used for remote operations.
+- Multiple Javascript and/or CSS files can be specified in theme configurations, separated via comma.
 - JDBC/JPA integrations are given the option to specify the database `fetch-size`.
 Furthermore, a number of JPA collections and relationships associated with registered services are now marked as lazy to improve query performance for load operations.